rbender/messagebus/README.md

 Usage
 -----

-There are two sample scripts:

-main.py - Starts the mesage bus, sends a sample message and then shuts down

 web_main.py - Starts up the message bus and a flask server.
 Provides a web interface for posting new Events and logs them to a file.